Chirag-ahir/JAVA-All-Basic/README.md

 what is filter reader?<br>
   Java FilterReader is used to perform filtering operation on reader stream.
 It is an abstract class for reading filtered character streams.

+  what is the difference between buffer input stream and file input stream ?<br>
+  Buffered input stream reads byte from another input stream while file input stream reads byte from a file.
+  Buffered inout stream is faster than compared to file input stream.

   ===============================MOST IMP==================================